Skip to main content

 Victoria Theatre and Victoria Concert Hall

-The architecture of this National Monument is greatly influenced by the Neoclassical style.
-This architectural style was also adopted for other colonial civic buildings in Singapore, such as the nearby Former City Hall and Former Supreme Court.
-Some prominent Neoclassical features in Victoria Theatre and Victoria Concert Hall include the tall Corinthian columns on their façades that are topped by triangular pediments now bearing the State Crest of Singapore.
+Victoria Theatre and Victoria Concert Hall showcase strong influences of the Neoclassical architectural style, which was also embraced in other colonial civic buildings in Singapore, such as the nearby Former City Hall and Former Supreme Court.
+Among the notable Neoclassical elements featured in these landmarks are the towering Corinthian columns on their façades, crowned with pediments (the triangular upper part of the front of a classical building) that now display the State Crest of Singapore.

 🕖 Opening hours